tranqv/Numerical-Recipes-in-C/README.md

     http://numerical.recipes/

-Many things have been changed, e.g., all the names of subroutines, so that the code is more portable.
+Many things have been changed, e.g., all the names of subroutines, so that this version of the code is more portable than the original one.

 # How to use?